 - Natural capital investment plan for peatland in the northern uplands

 Some have expressed concerns that the concept could cause people to place undue emphasis on monetary values.
-See, for example, the ICAEW conference on Alternative Perspectives on Natural Capital and outputs of the Debating Nature's Value project.
+See, for example, the conference on Alternative Perspectives on Natural Capital (Institute of Chartered Accounting of England and Wales) and outputs of the Debating Nature's Value project.